OKI300MER/effective_terrorism_exploration/README.md

     # object_columns.sample(20)

+Working Graphs:
     Temporal trends and correlations

     Analyze the frequency of terrorist incidents over time (yearly, monthly) to identify any trends or patterns.

     Attack Types: Investigate the different types of terrorist attacks (e.g., bombings, assassinations) and their frequency.

     Correlation Analysis: Explore potential correlations between different variables, such as attack type and success, region and attack frequency, or target type and casualty count.

+    - Bobming and Armed Assults seem to be the most used and successful types of Terroris Attack
+    - The Middle East & North Africa and South Asia are the deadliest and most attacked regions
+    - Between 1995 - 2000 Global Terrorisim was down considerably
+    - 2005 - 2015 was the highest peak in Terrorist Attacks
+    - Iraq and Afghanistan had the highest attack count from 2015 - 2020
+    -

+Future exploration and processing:
     Predictive analysis
     When and where will attacks happen?
     In what regions will attcaks be more successful?
     What types of attacks will be the most successful?